JOHN HOBBS WORKSHOP – SATURDAY 14 OCTOBER 2023

 His rich CV includes the principal baritone roles in over thirty operas and operettas with Duchy Opera.

-We are delighted he will be sharing his experience with us.
+We were delighted that he came to share his experience with us.

 David Lawrence workshop October 2022